zenzen-sol/zephyr/README.md

 DATABASE_URL={Your Postgres database URL from Neon}
 ```

-- Change the project name in `package.json` to your project name.
+Change the project name in `package.json` to your project name, and update the `README.md` file to fit your project.

 ### Setting up your database